turboapps/docs/src/server/administration/users.md

 # Users

+Turbo Server users and user groups can be viewed and managed from the **Users** page on the Administration Site.

+Users and user groups can be created manually in the Internal directory, imported from LDAP/Active Directory directory services, or generated via Single Sign-On Authentication Providers.

+From this page, server administrators can also view and configure the current license usage and total licenses, Directory Services, Authentication Providers, Authentication Method, Device Keys, and API Keys.

+## Users and Groups

+### Creating Users

 ![Server admin users](/images/admin-users.png)

-Turbo Server users are tracked and managed via the Administration Site.
-Users are entered manually or via automated import from LDAP or Active Directory directory services.
-Users and user groups can be viewed and managed on the **Users** page.
-From this page you can view user directories, status, and available actions.
-Displayed above the user list is the total number of licenses available and the number of licenses currently in use.

-Users can be internally created users, synchronized users from external directory services, or a user associated from a API key.
-API key users cannot be deleted unless the API key is deleted.
+To manually create a user in the Internal directory, click on the **Add** button in the **Users** section from the **Users** page, then specify the Name, Login Name, Password, and Status for the user.

+For each **API Key**, an implicit users is created in the ApiKey directory.
+To remove the user, the associated API Key must be deleted.

+Users can also be automatically generated via [Directory Services](/server/administration/users.html#adding-an-external-directory-service) or [Single Sign-On](/server/administration/users.html#authentication-providers).
+Users generated via Directory Services will update on the next Directory Service synchronization.
+Users generated via Single Sign-On will update on user SSO login.

-### Managing a User
+### Managing Users

 ![Edit User](/images/user-edit.png)

-To manage a user, select the user name from the list on the **Users** page.
+To manage a user, click on the user name from the **Users** list on the **Users** page.
 The following fields are displayed on the page:

 - **Name**: Full name of the user.

 - **Login Name**: The unique login name for the user.

 - **Enabled**: Determines whether a user can access Turbo Server.
-After a user is disabled he no longer consumes a seat.
+When a user is disabled, they no longer consume a license seat and cannot log in Turbo Server.

 #### User Permissions